Updated Fall 2020

 II.
 Satisfactory Progress

 Incompletes are granted by permission of the course instructor.
-Although Graduate School regulations permit students one academic year to complete incomplete work, students should understand that a grade of Incomplete formally constitutes unsatisfactory progress.
+Although Laney Graduate School regulations permit students one academic year to complete incomplete work, students should understand that a grade of Incomplete formally constitutes unsatisfactory progress.
 Moreover, students will be placed on probation the term following receipt of a grade of F in any course or more than one Incomplete in any academic term.
-Students will become ineligible for financial aid unless the failed course is retaken or all Incompletes are removed.
+Students will become ineligible for financial support unless the failed course is retaken or all Incompletes are removed.

 III.
 Residence and Course Requirements